CHH/pod/SPEC.md

 ## The Environment

-The environment must be an instance of Hash that includes CGI-like headers.
+The environment must be an Array that includes CGI-like headers.
 The application is free to modify the environment.

-The environment is required to include these variables (adopted from PEP333), except when they'd be empty, but see below.
+The environment is required to include these variables (adopted from PEP333 and Rack), except when they'd be empty, but see below.

 <dl>